heremaps/here-data-sdk-cpp/docs/authenticate.md

 You get an access token.

 You can use the `AuthenticationSettings` object to create the `OlpClientSettings` object.
-For more information, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/create-platform-client-settings.md" target="_blank">related section</a> in the Developer Guide.
+For more information, see the [related section](create-platform-client-settings.md) in the Developer Guide.

 ## Authenticate using project authentication